The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-Compared to the Scott Addict RC, the reach is shorter, stack is higher (8mm shorter in reach, and 23mm higher in a size 54) – creating a bike that’s more comfortable for the distance rides it’s designed to suit.
-The wheelbase and seat angle only differ slightly and head angle remains the same – keeping the handling nimble.
+Compared to the Scott Addict RC, the reach is shorter and stack is higher (8mm shorter in reach, and 23mm higher in a size 54) - creating a bike that's more comfortable for the distance rides it's designed to suit.
+The wheelbase and seat angle only differ slightly and head angle remains the same - keeping the handling nimble.

-The oversized bottom bracket seen on the RC model remains, and the carbon used is Addict HMF, as per the majority of the Addict RC bikes.
+The oversized bottom bracket seen on the RC model remains, and the carbon used is Addict HMF, which is slightly heavier than the HMX of the RC models.